Security and Compliance at Holvi

 Holvi is subject to applicable Finnish, EU and international anti-money laundering (AML) laws and regulations.
 Holvi seeks to make sure that any updates to relevant legislation and technical standards are followed and that our processes are also updated accordingly.
 Holvi has established adequate internal controls, procedures and guidelines, has appointed a reporting officer, and performs continuous staff training programs in order to comply with customer due diligence standards and AML requirements.

-These requirements are the same for all FIN-FSA supervised entities.
+These requirements are the same for all entities supervised by one of the authorities mentioned above.
 However, some entities might accomplish this in different ways and at different times.
-Please visit FIN-FSA Customer Due Diligence for more information.
+Please visit FIN-FSA Customer Due Diligence or see the German Money Laundering Act (GwG) for more information.

 KYC - Know Your Customer

 Holvi is a fully digital service.
 We do not require our customers to pay a physical visit to our office in order to get started with a Holvi business account.
 Instead, we ask our customers to provide, through various channels (e.g. per E-Mail or phone), the personal and business identification documentation necessary for identification and verification.
 Besides personal details of the customer, we must also gather sufficient information on the customer’s business activities, financial position, banking practices and purposes for which the services are being used.